saraclohisey/lab_handbook/SOP_data2_naming.md

 Authors: Baillie Lab group attendees 20211006.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # Aim
 The aim of this SOP is to ensure consistency in code and filename readability.
-The follwoing principles will be applied:
+The following principles will be applied:

 1. The variable name must describe the information represented by the variable.
 A variable name should tell you specifically in words what the variable stands for.